essykings/python-datetime/README.md

 Therefore the number of days between 2nd October 2019 and 30th October 2019 is 28 days.

-### How to calculate the time difference between two datetime.time objects
+### How to Calculate the Time Difference Between Two ```datetime.time``` Objects

-You cannot perform manipulations of time objects with timedelta and  the following code results in an error
+You cannot perform manipulations of time objects with timedelta and  the following code results in an error.

 ```python
 from datetime import datetime, timedelta